Local finiteness in varieties of MS4-algebras: Local finiteness

 \begin{theorem} A subvariety $\bb{V}$ of $\bb{MS4}$ is locally finite iff \begin{enumerate} [label=\normalfont(\arabic*), ref = \thetheorem(\arabic*)] \item $\bb{V}$ is of finite depth ($\bb{V} \models P_k$ for some $k$); \item there is a function $f:\omega\to\omega$ such that for every $n$-generated s.i.~$\frk{A} \in \bb{V}$, the algebra $\frk{A}_0$ is $f(n)$-generated as an $\msf{S4}$-algebra. \end{enumerate} \end{theorem}

 \begin{proof} First suppose that $\bb{V}$ is locally finite.
 Then for every $n$, the free $n$-generated $\bb{V}$-algebra is finite.
 Letting $f(n)$ be its cardinality, $f:\omega\to\omega$ is our desired function, and hence (2) is satisfied.
-Moreover, (1) is satisfied since the $\msf{S4}$-reduct of $\bb{V}$ is a uniformly locally finite class (\cite[Def.~2.1(c)]{Bez02}), and so it generates a locally finite variety by \cite[Thm.~3.7(2)]{Bez02}.
-Thus, $\bb{V}$ is of finite depth by the Segerberg-Maksimova theorem.
+Moreover, (1) is satisfied since the $\bb{S4}$-reduct of $\bb{V}$ is a uniformly locally finite class (that is, there is a uniform finite bound on the size of an $n$-generated subalgebra of an algebra from this class), and so it generates a locally finite variety (see \cite[285]{Mal73}).
+Thus, $\bb{V}$ is of finite depth by the Segerberg--Maksimova theorem.